-PERMITTED USE: means a use that is listed within the permitted use classes set out in the use zone tables of an authority''s development regulations.
+PERMITTED USE: means a use that is listed within the permitted use classes set out in the use zone tables of an Authority's development regulations.
+(Refer to Minister's Development Regulations, January 2, 2001)

 PIT AND QUARRY WORKING: Carries the same meaning as Mineral Working.